 - 1-3 cloves raw garlic (I use three!)

 - 1 tsp raw apple cider vinegar (or 1 Tbsp lemon juice)

 - 3/4 - 1 1/4 cups water (add to taste -- more water, thinner pesto)

 - salt to taste (I used 1/2 tsp fleur de sel)

 - Preheat oven to 450 degrees.
 Have a pizza pan or baking sheet ready for use.

-- Add all the pesto sauce ingredients to a blender or food processor.
+- Add all the pesto sauce ingredients to a Vitamix or food processor.
 Blend until smooth and fluffy.
 The best part about this sauce is that it blends up very fluffy and light in texture.
 Perfect for a topping and dipping sauce.
 Pour fresh pesto into side cup.
 Set aside.